 Scratching the itch but ignoring the rash.
 Doesn’t wash.
 Fresh air and freshwater are fast becoming a luxury.

-Show your love for the earth.
+Living a sustainable-life in modern times shows our love for the earth.
 Tweak your lives in whatever way you can.
 It’s not big of an ask.

 Just a quick recap: